codeclubnz/landing-page/_posts/1990-07-01-individuals.md

 style: center
 ---

-# Not the CEO of tech company?
+# Not the CEO of a tech company?
 That's ok!

 We are open for donations large and small, every little bit helps.